aio-libs/aiopg/docs/core.rst

    A connection to a :term:`PostgreSQL` database instance.
 It encapsulates a database session.

-   It's insterface is very close to :class:`psycopg2.connection` (http://initd.org/psycopg/docs/connection.html) except all methods are :ref:`coroutines<coroutine>`.
+   Its insterface is very close to :class:`psycopg2.connection` (http://initd.org/psycopg/docs/connection.html) except all methods are :ref:`coroutines<coroutine>`.

    Use :func:`connect` for creating connection.

-   The most important method is a
+   The most important method is

    .. method:: cursor()